 When a READ or WRITE command is issued, a block of columns equal to the burst length is effectively selected.
 All accesses for that burst take place within this block, meaning that the burst will wrap within the block if a boundary is reached.
-The block is uniquely selected by A1-A8 (x16) when the burst length is set to two; by A2-A8 (x16) when the burst length is set to four; and by A3-A8 (x16) when the burst length is set to eight.
+The block is uniquely selected by A1-A8 (x16) or A1-A9 (x8) when the burst length is set to two; by A2-A8 (x16) or A2-A9 (x8) when the burst length is set to four; and by A3-A8 (x16) or A3-A9 (x8) when the burst length is set to eight.
 The remaining (least significant) address bit(s) is (are) used to select the starting location within the block.
 Full-page bursts wrap within the page if the boundary is reached.